Pedrogui29/Chat-App/README.md

 # Code Comunnity

-Application development to PD soluções for a job interview
+Application development to PD Soluções for a job interview This app uses ReactJS and ChatEngine.
+For a fast explanation about ChatEngine access this link: https://chatengine.io/docs

 ## Getting Started with Create React App